 Now formally incorporated as a not-for-profit organization under Consumer Affairs statutes (A0061960Y), the MCAA has a bank account, a newsletter (Ventured—a pun on the school Yearbook, Venture), a dedicated website, and an ever-growing membership.
 They have raised more than $4000 in sponsorship from local business community, inaugurated an annual prize in local history, The Dorothy Meadows OAM Prize in History–now in its third year–and provided the school with $1000 to assist disadvantaged students with books, uniforms and payment for school camps.
 In 2015, a $2000 Kingston Council grant was awarded to the MCAA to assist with archival work.
 All this in just over 12 months!
 In the second year of operations, the MCAA was awarded an additional Kingston Council grant of $7,400 to continue their digitisation and preservation work.

-The third year of operations saw a explosion of interest: The MCAA Facebook group overshot 1400 members, and the number of people becoming full members grew significantly.
+The third year of operations saw a explosion of interest: The MCAA Facebook group overshot 1500 members, and the number of people becoming full members grew significantly.
 The fact that the MCAA exists means that we are natural focal point for archival donations from former teachers and students, including thousands of negatives from from the 70s-90s (the ‘McDonald Collection’).
 We have increasing interest from sponsors from the local community.
 We recruited a Social Media Coordinator to handle the traffic.
 A new Webmaster, Mitchell Sundstrom–a Y12 student from the school–was elected.
 Recent school graduates Max Nichols and Shae MacBride joined the committee.
 Long term MCAA member, George Raphael, donated $500 to assist us, and many additional donations have flowed in as well including $1000 from alumnus and CEO of Healthmetrics, Steven Strange.
-In late 2016, we had the welcome news that we had been nominated for an Australia Day award as ‘Community Group of the Year’.
-It is all looking very promising.
+In late 2016, we were nominated for an Australia Day award as ‘Community Group of the Year’.